Calexico Parks, Green Spaces Need Some Love - Calexico Chronicle

 Romo has adopted the 1.18-acre Border Friendship Park (also known as Genaro “Teco” Monroy Park) on First Street and Paulin Avenue, where many of the city’s homeless congregate and a daily feeding program occurs from the Brown Bag Coalition.

-Other adopted parks include Cordova Park and the Meadows Estates south retention basin in the 1100 block of Andrade by the Calexico Parents Athletic League; the Carmen Zuniga Estrada basin at Fifth Street and Andrade and the Meadows Estates north basin in the 1200 block of Andrade; Victoria Estates Park at 1200 Rancho Frontera by Ana Rosa Renison; Victoria Park east basin in the 1200 block of Zapata Street by Guadalupe Salcedo; Rodriguez Park on McKinley Street by Jesse R. Garcia; and Rodriguez Field on Sheridan Street by ZT Baseball Imperial Valley.
+Other adopted parks include Cordova Park and the Meadows Estates south retention basin in the 1100 block of Andrade by the Calexico Parents Athletic League; the Carmen Zuniga Estrada basin at Fifth Street and Andrade and the Meadows Estates north basin in the 1200 block of Andrade by Carmen Zuniga Estrada; Victoria Estates Park at 1200 Rancho Frontera by Ana Rosa Renison; Victoria Park east basin in the 1200 block of Zapata Street by Guadalupe Salcedo; Rodriguez Park on McKinley Street by Jesse R. Garcia; and Rodriguez Field on Sheridan Street by ZT Baseball Imperial Valley.

-The three pending adoptions are due to be approved at the next parks commission meeting on Wednesday, April 14, Falomir said.
+The three pending adoptions were due to be approved at the next parks commission meeting on Wednesday, April 14, Falomir said.

-The city does require that groups or individuals that do adopt parks carry their own insurance in events involving more than five people are planned.
+The city does require that groups or individuals that do adopt parks carry their own insurance when events involving more than five people are planned.
 The annual dues for such insurance cost about $300, Calexico Mayor Pro Tem Javier Moreno said at the April 7 meeting.
-Falomir said the city is discussing ways the city can pick up the insurance in the future.
+Falomir said the city is discussing ways the city can pick up the tab on the insurance in the future.

 As for the public’s commitment, the adoption is for a two-year period, adoptees are required to perform at least one event or service at their park at least once a month, Public Works must be notified seven days in advance of an event, and “at all times exercise safe working practices.”

-On the city’s end, Public Works will lend the necessary equipment and safety gear needed to do an event, provide trash bags, and dispose of the trash, assist in “planting plans and techniques,” and the placement or replacement of signs recognizing the group or individual that adopted the green space.
+On the city’s end, Public Works will lend the necessary equipment and safety gear needed to do an event, provide trash bags and dispose of the trash, assist in “planting plans and techniques,” and the placement or replacement of signs recognizing the group or individual that adopted the green space.

 An application is available on the city’s website (Calexico.ca.gov) or here.